Historic sites and museums in Berkeley County, WV

 Adam Stephen House and the Triple Brick Museum

-Adjoining it is the Triple Brick Museum, built in 1874 and rented out as housing to railroad workers.
+Adjacent to it is the Triple Brick Museum, built in 1874 and formerly used as housing for railroad workers.
 In early records, it was listed as the "Tribble (Triple) House" or "the brick house divided into three dwellings."

-The building now contains a museum of artifacts and life memorabilia in old Martinsburg.
-Items on permanent exhibit include early surveying equipment, flax, wool spinning wheels, quilts, railroad items, and various items related to the town's industrial, social, and cultural history from the 1800s to the early 1900s.
+The building now houses a museum of artifacts and memorabilia from the life of old Martinsburg.
+Items on permanent display include early surveying equipment, flax and wool spinning wheels, quilts, railroad artifacts, and various items related to the town's industrial, social, and cultural history from the 1800s to the early 1900s.

 Also on display are fossils, primitive stone tools, and arrowheads, as well as a collection of military uniforms from various American wars.
-Artifacts, including late-18th century china, glassware, and pottery shards, which were uncovered during archaeological excavations on the Adam Stephen House property, are also featured.
+Artifacts, including late-18th-century china, glassware, and pottery shards, uncovered during archaeological excavations on the Adam Stephen House property, are also featured.

 A natural underground tunnel system lies in the limestone geology on the eastern edge of Martinsburg.
-The Adam Stephen House was built over one of the cave openings which led into this tunnel system, perhaps as an escape from a possible Indian raid or an attack by the British or other foes.
+The Adam Stephen House was built over one of the cave openings that led into this tunnel system, possibly as an escape route from a potential Indian raid or an attack by the British or other enemies.
 Because children used to play in the tunnels, many homeowners who had homes built over the entrances filled them with rocks and dirt to prevent access into the tunnel system.
 An effort has been made to open the entrances to the tunnel, and the entrance ways are open for public viewing during events.

 The Adam Stephen house is open for tours on weekends from April through end of October.
-Also open the first two weekends in December for Colonial Christmas.
+And the first two weekends in December for Colonial Christmas.

 Visit the childhood home of Belle Boyd, a Confederate spy.
 This stalwart young woman crossed military lines several times to pass information to General Stonewall Jackson during the Civil War.
-In a relevant career change after the war, Belle Boyd became an actress who often played femme fatale roles.
+Following a relevant career change after the war, Belle Boyd transitioned into an acting career, often portraying femme fatale roles.
 The Belle Boyd House also serves as the county’s historical museum and is the location of the county Visitors Center.

 The Berkeley County Historical Society Archives Center